Sole Trader vs Limited Company for New Amazon Sellers in 2021

 With an Ltd company, there are a number of different ways to pay yourself – director’s salary, dividends, spouse dividends, etc. With a good accountant who knows what they’re doing, you can really maximize your take-home pay using some clever tricks.
 100% legal of course and I’ve got some future in-depth guides planned on this!

-PROs of being a Sole Trader for Amazon Sellers
+PROs of Sole Trader Tax UK for Amazon Sellers

 No Cost to Get Started